Leslie County, Kentucky

-Leslie County is located in the U.S. state of Kentucky.
-Its county seat is Hyden.
-Leslie is a prohibition or dry county.
+Leslie County is a county located in the U.S. state of Kentucky.
+Its county seat and largest city is Hyden.
+As of the 2020 census, the population was 10,513.
+It was formed in 1878 from portions of Clay, Harlan, and Perry counties, and named for Preston Leslie, governor of Kentucky from 1871 to 1875.

 History

-Leslie County was founded in 1878.
-It was named for Preston H. Leslie, Governor of Kentucky (1871-1875).
+Leslie County was formed in 1878 from portions of Clay, Harlan, and Perry counties, and named for governor Preston Leslie.
+Its county seat, Hyden, is named for state senator John Hyden, who was one of the commissioners that helped form the county.

-The Hurricane Creek mine disaster in a Leslie County coal mine in 1970 killed 38 people.
+On December 30, 1970, a blast occurred at the Finley Mine on Hurricane Creek.
+The blast resulted in the deaths of 38 men.
+Following the recovery of bodies, an investigation revealed a failure to enforce new safety laws.
+Traces of dynamite and Primacord were found inside the mine.

 After resigning the presidency, Richard Nixon made his first public appearance, in July 1978, at the Leslie County dedication of a recreation facility named for him.
 County Judge-Executive C. Allen Muncy claimed the Nixon invitation prompted the U.S. Department of Justice to obtain indictments of him and his associates on vote-fraud charges; while on appeal for his conviction, he won renomination in the Republican primary but lost the 1981 general election to independent Kermit Keen.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 404 sqmi, of which 401 sqmi is land and 3.6 sqmi (0.9%) is water.